Income Tax Guide for Central Government Employees — Old vs New Regime (FY 2025-26)

 Government employees have access to safe, tax-efficient, and market-linked investments.

-(A) Government-Specific Options
+A. Government-Specific Options

 1. General Provident Fund (GPF)

-Available only for employees appointed before 31.12.2003
+- Available for employees appointed before 31.12.2003 (verify eligibility with your office)

-Contribution: Minimum 6% of salary
+- Contribution: Minimum 6% of salary

-Withdrawal at retirement + loan facility available
+- Withdrawal at retirement + loan facility available

 2. Public Provident Fund (PPF)

-Tenure: 15 years (extendable)
+- Tenure: 15 years (extendable)

-Limit: ₹500 – ₹1.5 lakh per year
+- Limit: ₹500 – ₹1.5 lakh per year

-Interest Rate: 7.1% (EEE tax benefit)
+- Interest Rate: ~7.1% (EEE tax benefit)

-Partial withdrawals after 6 years
+- Partial withdrawals after 6 years

-(B) Market-Linked Investments
+B. Market-Linked Investments

 1. Mutual Funds via SIP

-Minimum Investment: ₹500/month
+- Minimum Investment: ₹500/month

-Benefits: Rupee-cost averaging, professional management, diversification
+- Benefits: Rupee-cost averaging, professional management, diversification

 2. Equity Investments

-Safer options: Index Funds (Nifty 50, Nifty Next 50, Nifty 500)
+- Safer options: Index Funds (Nifty 50, Nifty Next 50, Nifty 500)

-ETFs provide low-cost diversification
+- ETFs provide low-cost diversification

-(C) Alternative Investments
+C. Alternative Investments

-1. Gold Investments
+1. Gold

-Exposure to real estate without direct ownership
+- Exposure to real estate without direct ownership

-Provides rental income + capital appreciation
+- Provides rental income + capital appreciation; listed and relatively liquid

 5. Risk Management for Government Employees

-Market risk, interest rate risk, inflation risk
+- Systematic Risks — market risk, interest rate risk, inflation risk (cannot be fully avoided)

-Unsystematic Risks (can be reduced):
+- Unsystematic Risks — company-specific, credit, liquidity risk (can be reduced)

-Risk Management Strategies:
+Strategies:

-Regular portfolio review and rebalancing
+- Regular portfolio review and rebalancing

 6. The Importance of Pure Term Insurance

-While investments help you build wealth, insurance protects your family’s financial future in case of unfortunate events.
-For government employees, who often rely on pensions or job stability, term insurance is still essential.
+While investments build wealth, insurance protects your family’s financial future in case of unfortunate events.
+Term insurance is the simplest and cheapest life cover.

-Why is Term Insurance Important for Government Employees?
+Why for Government Employees?

 7. The Power of Compounding